THE BIOSPHERE VARIATIONS

 PEGASIA's a nearly Venus-sized moon of a hot super-Jupiter.
 It's tide-locked with its primary, so one side has a huge "moon" permanently overhead, sometimes sunlit, sometimes glowing dim red, radiating so much infrared it substantially warms that hemisphere of Pegasia.
 Rather than climate belts, Pegasia has a fascinating pattern of nodes of hot and cold.
 Not just a north and south pole, but an east and west pole, and an in and out pole.
 With only 25% of Earth's water, Pegasia still has a shallow world-sea studded with continents.
 My most Earthlike model yet--and it's not even a planet!

 By the way, I'm looking for plausible inhabitants of Pegasia.
 Invent an intelligent species and win your own continent!
-You'll have to get there on your own though.
+You'll have to get there on your own though, the deal with NASA is on hold again.
+Cutbacks.

 Three related sets of world-models: Tilt! -- Futures -- Caprices -- Home page for all four sets: Planetocopia